Kuuuube/kanjigrid/README.md

 - Added better counts and percentages to grids.

+- Added context menu items for copying, browsing, and searching when right clicking a kanji tile.

 ### Config and Options

 - Config validation and safer loading to help prevent crashes.